 Humble & sincere, by rigorous practice alone, he developed Siddha-s of astral viewing and travel, clairsentience and clairvoyance.
 He never sought name or fame.
 The name ‘Tigerwalla’ actually delighted him when the neighbor children identified him in relation to his dog Tiger rather than his illustrious well-educated earlier life where he was based in Delhi.
 The name Delhi-walla Baba only tied him to that past which he no longer identified with at all.
 He left all of the trappings of his worldly life to his wife and children of his former life before renunciation, in this way, becoming Sannyasi is likened to a death.
 This, his beloved Ashram was his Swarlok (heaven).
 Since departing his physical form, his presence remains clear, as he was adept even in Life, at traversing time & space – the 4th dimension portal that keeps the majority of persons bound to 3D.

 This Ashram location, now named for him by an acronym that means ‘heavens’, is in partial ruins, at the edge of the Fort, abutting jungle.
 It had no electricity or water as of that time he began his tenancy from the Heritage Trust.
 Slowly, his devotees brought power mains and basic outdoor water pipes.
 His last wish to Niradhara Amma was to build a Library for his Books on the upper level safe from floods.
-As he knew his end of life was nearing, he founded the NGO Narmada Interfaith as a vehicle for Niradhara Amma to carry on his Library and to provide a foundation for offering charitable initiatives in Education, Female Upliftment, Yoga & Traditional Arts for the welfare of the neediest in the community.
+As he knew his end of life was nearing, he founded the NGO Narmada Interfaith as a vehicle for Niradhara Amma to carry on his Library and its Teachings, to provide a foundation for offering charitable initiatives in Education, Female Upliftment, Yoga & Traditional Arts for the welfare of the neediest in the community.
 SwAr Ashram is surrounded by the families of street vendors, handloom weavers, farmers, day laborers and quiet a few widows and widowers who all Loved him.
 In his name we do this work.

 – prayer to the gods in the form of the guru ༺༻ guru brahma • guror vishnu • guror devo maheshvara • guru sakshat • parambrahma • tasmai shri gurave namah •